PoorRican/sensd/README.md

 ## █▓▒░ Features

 - Straight-forward, simple initialization and configuration.
-- Generic I/O devices for classification of various device types types such as switches, motors, manifold valves, etc.
+- Generic I/O devices for classification of various device types such as switches, motors, manifold valves, etc.
 - Robust error handling for safe and reliable operation.
 - Data logging capabilities to store and retrieve information for later analysis.
 - Support for multiple sensor types and data inputs.